 - Earnings Adjusted for Inflation: $325 million

-There’s Something About Mary is the beginning of the era of the gross out, raunchy comedy.
+There’s Something About Mary is the beginning of the era of the gross-out, raunchy comedy.
 Not that there weren’t others before, but this one was the first huge hit.
 It has subtle humor, over the top humor, it’s a sweet romance and has some raunchy and totally politically incorrect humor.
-Except for the original Dumb and Dumber I am just not a fan of the Farrelly brothers work.
+Except for the original Dumb and Dumber, I am just not a fan of the Farrelly brothers work.
 Most of the time they go for shock and raunch and it hurts the plot but Mary is a winner.
 It may be in my best comedies of all-time list, it’s that good.
 Cameron Diaz will never look better than she does here.
 Ben Stiller was never this funny again.
-Probably my favorite character in this film is Matt Dillon’s dectective who, while trying to find Ben Stiller’s past obsession Mary, also falls in love with her.
+Probably my favorite character in this film is Matt Dillon’s detective who, while trying to find Ben Stiller’s past obsession Mary, also falls in love with her.
 Dillon, not known for comedy, is a riot.
 He was quoted as saying comedy is tough to do because of timing, but he was spot on here.
 The movie is consistently funny throughout and it never lets down.
-I am not a Jonathan Richman fan, but for this movie his music works.
+I am not a Jonathan Richman fan, but for this movie, his music works.
 The gags work including the infamous hair gel scene which at the time was probably the biggest “oh no” moment I had seen in a comedy.
-Thankfully, and unlike Dumb and Dumber, no sequels have been made or talked about leaving it’s legacy completely intact.
+Thankfully, and unlike Dumb and Dumber, no sequels have been made or talked about leaving its legacy completely intact.

 Bonus: I had mentioned earlier I am a sucker for a comedy and often get stuck at bad ones.
-Chris Elliot who did his job in this also starred in Cabin Boy which embarassingly I saw in a theater and it was god awful.
+Chris Elliot who did his job in this also starred in Cabin Boy which embarrassingly I saw in a theater and it was god awful.

 MG: To think we were actually excited to see Cabin Boy.
 Ouch.
 The Farrelly brothers were another comedy brand for a while – it was movie news whenever their latest project was announced – but this was their best, far and away.
 The writing was sharp, the comedic timing spot on, and the supporting cast was great.
 I loved Keith David as Mary’s father and his reactions in the “franks and beans” scene.
 Both Stiller and Diaz were never more likable.